Rah1x/gotoManual/README.md

 \
 ![Output](resources/demo_1.gif)

 2] Editor's active language specific menu only = show only relevant menu.
-This means if you are working on a PHP file it will show all options, but if you are working on a css file it will only show `goTo: CSS` option.
+This means if you are working on a PHP file it will show various options related to PHP, but if you are working on a css file it will only show `goTo: CSS` option.
 Meanwhile `goTo: Google Search` is always available.

 I will update this later as we go and add more options, but if you have anything in mind (for example if you want another manual, or another file type for one of these languages) just create an issue with the label `enhancement` at the github repo and I will add it as well: https://github.com/Rah1x/gotoManual

+3] Goto:Google search and Goto:stackoverflow search picks up the editor's language and adds it to the searched keyword to make the results more accurate.
+So if you select and search the keyworld "date" and the editor's language is php the google search will be very specific to php.
+While if its javascript the search results will be reflecting this language instead.

 ## Special Usage Instructions